-Permission slips - Activity permission slips are created and stored on-line in ScoutLander for each event and are controlled by the Outdoor Activities Coordinator.
-Sign-up opportunities are available anytime by logging into ScoutLander.
-Sign-ups for any event are due no later than the Friday two weeks before the scheduled departure date.
+Permission slips - Activity permission slips are created for each event and are controlled by the Outdoor Activities Coordinator.
+Sign-up opportunities are available at every troop meeting.
+Sign-ups for any event are due no later than Friday two weeks before the scheduled departure date.
 Most of our events have an unlimited amount of spaces available.
 However, some events do have a maximum number of attendees allowed and this information is communicated.
-Any scout or adult who wishes to sign up after the cut-off date will be put onto a stand-by list.
+Any scout or adult who wishes to sign up after this date will be put onto a stand-by list.
 If someone cancels, that space goes to the first name on the stand-by list.
+Parents, whether or not you can chaperone or drive, make sure to sign your name next to your scouts name indicating your approval.

 Cancellations - Please let the Outdoor Activities Coordinator know if you and/or your scout cannot attend an outing which you have already signed up for.
 This affects the number of drivers, our total food expenses, as well as knowing if everyone is present before departing.
-In an effort to minimize waste due to last minute cancellations, the policy has been enforced that those who cancel the Monday prior to the event departure date or later, will forfeit any prepaid camping money, and will be charged for their planned portion of food expenses after the fact if their spot isn't taken by someone on stand-by.
+In an effort to minimize waste due to last minute cancellations, the policy has been enforced that those who cancel the Monday prior to the event or later, will forfeit any prepaid camping money, and will be charged for their planned portion of food expenses from their scouts individual account, after the fact if their spot isn't taken by someone on stand-by.
 For exceptions to this policy, it is at the discretion of the Scoutmaster to determine if someone is entitled to a refund of their camping deposit.